ventolab/CellphoneDB/README.md

 We have created a set of tutorials that can be accessed for each To use the example data, please [tutorials and data](notebooks).

-### Prepatring INPUTS
+## Preparing INPUTS
 #### Preparing your counts input file (mandatory)
 Counts file can be a text file or a `h5ad` (recommended), `h5` or a path to a folder containing a 10x output with `mtx/barcode/features` files.
 NOTE: Your gene/protein **ids must be HUMAN**.
 If you are working with another specie such as mouse, we recommend you to convert the gene ids to their corresponding orthologous.

 #### Preparing your DEGs file (optional, if `method degs_analysis`)
-This is a two columns file indicanting which gene is specific or upregulated in a cell type (see [example](in/endometrium_atlas_example/endometrium_example_DEGs.tsv) ).
+This is a two columns file indicanting which gene is specific or upregulated in a cell type (see [example](notebooks/data_tutorial.zip) ).
 The first column should be the cell type/cluster name (matching those in `meta.txt`) and the second column the associated gene id.
 The remaining columns are ignored.
 We provide [notebooks](notebooks) for both Seurat and Scanpy users.
 It is on you to design a DEG analysis appropiated for your research question.

 #### Preparing your microenvironments file (optional, if `microenvs_file_path`)
-This is a two columns file indicating which cell type is in which spatial microenvironment (see [example](in/endometrium_atlas_example/endometrium_example_microenvironments.tsv) ).
+This is a two columns file indicating which cell type is in which spatial microenvironment (see [example](notebooks/data_tutorial.zip) ).
 CellphoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters co-appearing in a microenvironment).

+#### Preparing your active transcription factor file (optional, if `active_tfs_file_path`)
+This is a two columns file indicating which cell type and which TFs are active (see [example](notebooks/data_tutorial.zip) ).
+CellphoneDB will use this information to denote relevant/significat interactions whose downstream TF is active.
+The information contained in this file (which TFs are active per cell)must be provided by the user.

 ### RUN examples